College of Education

 • 4 Hours: Psychological Foundations coursework in Educational Psychology

-• 4 Hours: Philosophical and Social Foundations coursework in Education Policy, Organization and Leadership
+• 4 Hours: Philosophical and Social Foundations coursework in Curriculum and Instruction and/or Education Policy, Organization and Leadership

 • 12 hours of 500-level coursework in education